in-person in west asheville · virtual across NC

 EMDR therapy explained: what it is, how it works, and what to expect

 You've probably heard of EMDR — maybe from a friend, a podcast, or another therapist who mentioned it in passing.
-But what actually is it?
+But what is it?
 And does it work?
 Here's the truth without the jargon, from someone who uses it regularly.

 what is EMDR?